• Mattress Guides

 9. Regulates Your Digestive System

 Mangoes have a group of digestive enzymes called amylases.
 Your body uses these enzymes to break down complex carbs into simple sugars.
 This process makes it easier for the body to absorb carbohydrates and improves your digestive health.
-Furthermore, the high fiber content in mangoes reduces the risk of gastrointestinal problems (GI) and other digestive-related diseases.

 10. Contributes to Weight Loss